Huevos con Jamón (ham and eggs)

 Instructions

-• Add milk and whisk until combined.
+• Add a splash of milk and whisk everything together until it’s smooth and combined.

 Notes